-The Squier Classic Vibe ‘60s Stratocaster sits (chronologically speaking) in the middle of Squier’s range of Classic Vibe Strats, with options from the ‘50s and ‘70s being available, too.
+The Squier Classic Vibe ’60s Stratocaster sits (chronologically speaking) in the middle of Squier range of Classic Vibe Strats, with options from the ’50s and ’70s being available as well.

 In a departure from the other models we tested for this roundup, the body on this ’60s Strat was made from nato, which believe it or not is a mahogany alternative.
 Fortunately it didn’t have much of an impact on weight, as the CV tipped the scales at a little under 8lb.

-The neck was maple, and came with a fantastic vintage tint that paired beautifully with the red paint work.
+The neck was maple, and came with a fantastic vintage tint that paired beautifully with the red paintwork.
 Around the front, the fretboard was Indian laurel.
-Our experiences with Indian laurel have been hit or miss, and unfortunately in this case it was a little dry, and looked washed out, especially in comparison with the Jazzmaster and the Jaguar.
+Our experiences with Indian laurel have been hit or miss, and unfortunately in this case it was a little dry and looked washed out, especially in comparison with the Jazzmaster and Jaguar.

-As we often say, this is an easy fix with a few drops of lemon oil, but it’s something that we would hope would be done before the guitar leaves the factory.
-Fortunately the rest of the neck was well finished, particularly the frets.
+As we often say, this is an easy fix with a few drops of lemon oil, but it’s something we hope would be done before the guitar leaves the factory.
+Fortunately, the rest of the neck was well-finished, particularly the frets.

-Verdict: The Squier Classic Vibe ‘60s Stratocaster was a pleasure to play, and had it not been for the dry fretboard, could have been in contention for Editor’s Choice.
+Verdict: The Squier Classic Vibe ’60s Stratocaster was a pleasure to play.
+Had it not been for the dry fretboard, it could have been in contention for Editor’s Choice.
 Still, it delivered big on the classic Strat tone that players are looking for, and sounds remarkably similar to the much more expensive Player Strat, making it a great choice for working guitarists on a budget.

 A classic guitar brought bang up to date for today’s semi-hollow player.